Rotator Cuff Injury (cont.)

 Plain X-rays are usually taken as a screening exam to look for broken bones or arthritis within the shoulder joint.
 Sometimes, calcification can be seen along the tendon.
-Often, the X-ray findings are normal in rotator cuff injury.
+Often, the plain X-ray findings are normal in rotator cuff injury.

 - Magnetic resonance imaging: The MRI has become the test of choice for most significant shoulder injuries.
 This test is able to identify all the structures that make up the rotator cuff and can identify degeneration changes to partial or complete tears of the tendons and muscles, or a combination of all these conditions.
 Dye is often injected into the shoulder by a radiologist to help better visualize the tissues in the image.

 Must Read Articles Related to Rotator Cuff Injury

 Magnetic resonance imaging (MRI) is a scanner that takes cross-sectional images of the body.
 It is used to evaluate tissues of the head, neck, chest, limbs, abd...learn more >>

 The eMedicineHealth doctors ask about Rotator Cuff Injury: